Privacy & Cybersecurity, Faculty and Staff Email Auto-forwarding Retirement FAQ

 To prepare, the Chief Privacy and Security Officer, Tech Services, and partners all around the university did 4 things:

-1) Identified and gave ample notice to university employees and support personnel of those who auto-forward their email in EDE or via O365 rules.
+- Identified and gave ample notice to university employees and support personnel of those who auto-forward their email to make changes and adapt.

-2) Provided guidance on how to eliminate rules or what to do.
+- Provided guidance on how to eliminate rules or what to do:

 O365 "how-to" guidance